feathr-space/feathr/README.md

-# feather
+# Feather

-A new Flutter project.
+A Mastodon / Fediverse client built in Flutter.

 ## Getting Started